opengovsg/ts-template/README.md

 Prettier is further configured using the rules in `.prettierrc.js`.

+### Additional rules
+Developers are free to add more ESLint rules that bring their project in-line with norms specific to their language or framework of choice, eg. typescript or React.

 ## Conventional Commits
 Commit messages follow [conventional commits](https://conventionalcommits.org/).
 This is enforced by commitlint, when pushing to remote branch.